-Artwork Management Platforms are essentially a Creative Collaboration tool that allows stakeholders to share design files as PDFs, get accurate feedback on the files, and make changes accordingly.
+Artwork Management Platforms are essentially a Workflow management software that allows stakeholders to share design files as PDFs, get accurate feedback on the files, and make changes accordingly.
 Multiple reviewers can work on the same project at the same time.
 Each reviewer has their checklist – a list of what they need to verify.
 The reviewers also get access to tools to inspect the PDF file.
 For instance, Artwork Flow includes:

 - A color extractor to verify the colors.

 - A font finder to check if the right fonts are used or not.

 - A PDF compare tool to check for minor changes.